bwbb/contacts-web-service/README.md

 # Contacts Web Service

-The REST API is able to perform all of the operations in the given instructions
+The REST API is able to perform all of the operations in the given instructions.

 The application includes a built-in H2 database, and the contact from the provided example ("Harold Francis Gilkey") is stored with ID `1001`.